KelvCodes/Typing-Master/README.md

 ## 🌟 Features
 - **⌨️ Real-Time Typing Test**: Type the displayed words as fast and accurately as possible
 - **📊 Live Speed & Accuracy Tracker**: See your words-per-minute (WPM) and accuracy update in real-time.
-- **🖥 User-Friendly Interface**: Simple and clean interface for an enjoyable gaming experience.
+- **⚡ Difficulty Levels**: Choose between Easy, Medium, and Hard difficulty levels.
 - **🔍 Feedback Mechanism**: After each guess, the game will indicate whether the guessed number is too high or too low.
 -  **⏳ Attempt Limit**: Keep track of how many attempts you have left, adding a sense of urgency to the challenge.